-(2) This restricted stock award was granted under the 2005 Plan.
 The grant date fair value of the restricted stock award has been calculated by multiplying the number of shares granted by the closing price of our common stock as reported on the NASDAQ Global Select Market on the date of grant.

-(3) The amounts shown in these rows reflect the possible cash amounts that could have been earned under the corporate financial performance portion of our executive bonus program for fiscal 2015 upon achievement of the threshold, target, and maximum performance objectives for that program.
-Payouts for corporate financial performance for fiscal 2015 were subject to the payout formula included in the Compensation Discussion & Analysis.
-The actual payouts for fiscal 2015 are reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.

-The amounts shown in these rows reflect the possible cash amounts that could have been earned under the individual MBR performance portion of our executive bonus program for fiscal (4)2015.
-The actual payouts for fiscal 2015 are reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.

-(5)The amounts shown in these rows reflect the maximum cash amounts that could have been earned under the over-achievement portion of our executive bonus program for fiscal 2015.
-There are no minimum or target payouts under the over-achievement portion of our bonus program, and the over-achievement bonus pool is only funded for fiscal 2015 based on 25% of the amount by which actual adjusted EBITDA exceeded budgeted adjusted EBITDA and satisfaction of a revenue threshold.
-There were no payouts for fiscal 2015 as reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.

-Mr. Thibaud's threshold, target, and maximum performance targets under our executive bonus program for fiscal 2015 were based on a notional annual base salary of \$319,300, and (6) payments, if any, would have been made in USD.
-As explained in note 8 to the Summary Compensation Table, a portion of Mr. Thibaud's salary is paid in Euros, and the amount of base salary reported in that table reflects fluctuations in the conversion rate between Euros and USD.
+- (3) The amounts shown in these rows reflect the possible cash amounts that could have been earned under the corporate financial performance portion of our executive bonus program for fiscal 2016 upon achievement of the threshold, target, and maximum performance objectives for that program.
+Payouts for corporate financial performance for fiscal 2016 were subject to the payout formula included in the Compensation Discussion & Analysis.
+The actual payouts for fiscal 2016 are reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table. - (4) The amounts shown in these rows reflect the possible cash amounts that could have been earned under the individual MBR performance portion of our executive bonus program for fiscal 2016.
+The actual payouts for fiscal 2016 are reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.
+(5) The amounts shown in these rows reflect the maximum cash amounts that could have been earned under the over-achievement portion of our executive bonus program for fiscal 2016.
+There - (5) The amounts shown in these rows reflect the maximum cash amounts that could have been earned under the over-achievement portion of our executive bonus program for fiscal 2016.
+There are no minimum or target payouts under the over-achievement portion of our bonus program, and the over-achievement bonus pool is only funded for fiscal 2016 based on 25% of the amount by which actual adjusted EBITDA exceeded budgeted adjusted EBITDA and satisfaction of a revenue threshold.
+There were no payouts for fiscal 2016 as reflected in the column titled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table. - (6) Mr. Thibaud's threshold, target, and maximum performance targets under our executive bonus program for fiscal 2016 were based on a notional annual base salary of \$350,000, and payments, if any, would have been made in USD.
+As explained in note 6 to the Summary Compensation Table, a portion of Mr. Thibaud's salary is paid in Euros, and the amount of base salary reported in that table reflects fluctuations in the conversion rate between Euros and USD.
 These fluctuations are not taken into consideration in determining Mr. Thibaud's target bonus or bonus payments.